mvousden/ste/readme.md

 language of choice.

 Note that this uses POSIX' dirname method to resolve filenames, so if you're on Windows, you'll need to code this in yourself, because I have no idea.
-The file separator is also hard-coded in.
+The path separator is also hard-coded in via the PATH_SEPARATOR macro.
 Sorry about that.

 The included quick-and-dirty test script uses `valgrind`'s `memcheck` tool, so you'll probably want to install that if you want to run the tests.